 Inheritance and succession laws dictate the distribution of an individual’s assets when they die without a will.
 This is also known as dying intestate.

 Each state in the United States sets its own laws, so they can vary greatly.
 Our discussion today reviews some of the rules for distributing the assets of someone who dies intestate.
-If you’re wondering, “What is a child entitled to when a parent dies without a will in NJ?”, or any other loved one, we have you covered.

 In New Jersey, the order of NJ intestate succession is determined by statute, which provides the rules for the order of inheritance among spouses, children, parents and other relatives.